-Where we have concerns, we will follow them Local Safeguarding Partnership Procedures This will include making referrals to the Channel programme as appropriate.
-Prevent/OSCB
+Where we have concerns we will follow them Local Safeguarding Partnership procedures Safeguarding Children and Young People Vulnerable to... (trixonline.co.uk) This will include making referrals to the Channel programme as appropriate.

 For further information see the Prevent Duty Guidance; (Sections 57-76 covers schools)